-Awarded to the North Kootenay Lake Water Monitoring Project to collect scale-appropriate climate data that will enable and informed land-use response in the face of climate change to better conserve and restore ecosystems, support sustainable community development, and prepare for increased hazards.
+Awarded to Kootenay Watershed Science (previously known as North Kootenay Lake Water Monitoring Project), to collect scale-appropriate climate data that will enable and informed land-use response in the face of climate change to better conserve and restore ecosystems, support sustainable community development, and prepare for increased hazards.

-PROPONENT: North Kootenay Lake Water Monitoring Project (NKLWMP)
+PROPONENT: North Kootenay Lake Water Monitoring Project and then Living Lakes Canada

-DESCRIPTION: The impacts of climate change and the need to better understand water dynamics are becoming increasingly apparent.
-In the NKLWMP study area, significant landslides or debris floods occurred in 2012, 2013 and 2017.
-The need for adequate data to better plan, prepare and respond to a changing climate is being felt in communities and across all sectors.
-This is also setting the stage for the integration of NKLWMP data into conservation and aquatic remediation projects.
+DESCRIPTION: The impacts of climate change and the need to better understand how climate change is affecting surface water is increasingly apparent.
+In the Kootenay Watershed Science (KWS) study area, significant landslides or debris floods occurred in 2012, 2013 and 2017.
+The need for adequate data to better plan, prepare and respond to changing climate impacts is recognized in communities and across all sectors and sets the stage for the integration of KWS data into conservation and aquatic remediation projects.

-Water monitoring efforts have significantly decreased across the Columbia Basin over recent decades, while demand on terrestrial and aquatic resources continues to grow.
-The absence of a comprehensive dataset creates conservation and community challenges because the data cannot capture the environmental changes underway in a changing climate.
-As a result, important decisions about land-use planning, water-use, stewardship, forest management, aquatic habitat, and emergency preparedness are being made without appropriate data to support and inform them.
-Climate change impacts are already having profound effects on the Kootenay Lake region, leaving communities and ecosystems in vulnerable positions.
+The number of hydrometric stations has significantly decreased across the Columbia Basin over recent decades, while demand on terrestrial and aquatic resources continues to grow.
+The absence of a comprehensive dataset creates conservation and community challenges because the data available from government sources does not capture the environmental changes underway in a changing climate.
+As a result, important decisions about land-use planning, water use, stewardship, forest management, aquatic habitat, and emergency preparedness are being made without appropriate data to support and inform them.
+Climate change impacts are already having profound effects on the Kootenay Lake region, leaving communities and ecosystems vulnerable.

 The KWS hydrometric, snow, precipitation and temperature monitoring project, builds an essential understanding of small- and medium-sized watersheds to determine how they may be impacted by a changing climate.